markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 11, 2025](https://github.com/markjprice/web-dev-net9/issues/27).

 In Step 4, in *Table 10.2*, the last row has a column value of `products(2)` for the **Relative request**.
 It should be `products(77)` because the **Response** column value is product 77.

+# Page 411 - Calling services in the Northwind MVC website

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 11, 2025](https://github.com/markjprice/web-dev-net9/issues/28).

+In Step 1, I wrote, "add a navigation menu item to go to a CORS controller with a JavaScript action method".

+I should have written, "add a navigation menu item to go to a `ODataClient` controller with an `Index` action method".